This is Part 3 of my Kids’ Nutrition Series

 Saturated fats, which tend to be solid at room temperature, are found mostly in animal products such as full-fat dairy, red meat, and baked goods.

 Trans fatty acids, also solid at room temperature, are found primarily in fried foods, commercially prepared baked goods, and certain processed foods that contain partially hydrogenated vegetable oils to make fat more stable.

 Unsaturated fatty acids found mostly in plants/fish include both monounsaturated and polyunsaturated fats and sources include nuts/seeds/vegetable oils/avocado and fish).

 The goal is not to count fat grams, or even to limit total fat, which has not been shown to be beneficial for health, but to include quality fat sources as a sensible (and tasty) part of meals.
 Here are some tips to help:

-While fat is the target of much controversy, it continues to be an important part of a well-balanced diet (see this article for a summary of dietary guidelines for fat).
-The bottom line: very low-fat diets are not for kids whose bodies need the calories, nutrition and satisfaction factor on a daily basis.
+While fat is the target of much controversy, it continues to be an important part of a well-balanced diet.
+The bottom line: very low-fat diets are not for kids whose bodies need the calories, nutrition, and satisfaction factor on a daily basis.